If you’re looking for a savory sweet potato recipe for the holidays, look no further than this easy and creative sweet potato confit recipe.

 Have you ever made confit before?
 You’re likely thinking of the classic French preparation of duck confit which means the meat is cooked slowly in duck fat.

 Since this is a vegan side dish, there will be no duck fat.
 Instead, for vegetables or even garlic, the vegetables are roasted low and slow in olive oil.
 If you’re worried about wasting the oil, fear not.
 It can be reused!
-Just strain off the herbs and transfer it to an airtight jar and keep in the refrigerator.
+Just strain off the herbs, transfer them to an airtight jar and keep them in the refrigerator.

 How to make these savory sweet potatoes for Thanksgiving: